agomezl/tstp2agda/README.md

 fof(a4,conjecture,z).
 ```

-we can get a proof in TSTP format using the Metis
+we can get a proof in TSTP format using Metis

 ```